Environment | In harmony with nature

 ECOPIA's Forest (Japan)

-In 2004, the Group established forest maintenance activity zones and began activities, which are now being carried out at nine of its sites in Japan as the ECOPIA’s Forest Projects.
-In 2021, events were held at the ECOPIA forests in Hikone City, Shiga Prefecture, and Kurume City, Fukuoka Prefecture, in collaboration with local governments, and 78 and 25 people participated respectively.
-By tree thinning forests, observing plants and animals, and forest cleanups, the events help participants learn about the roles and functions of forests and the importance of biodiversity.
+In 2004, the Group established forest maintenance activity zones and began activities that are now being carried out at nine of its sites in Japan as ECOPIA Forest projects.
+In 2023, events were held at seven ECOPIA forests in Kurume City (Fukuoka Prefecture), Hofu City and Shimonoseki City (Yamaguchi Prefecture), Hikone City (Shiga Prefecture) and Nasushiobara City (Tochigi Prefecture) in collaboration with local governments.
+A total of 694 people participated.
+Through tree thinning in forests, observing plants and animals, and by conducting forest cleanups, the events help participants learn about the roles and functions of forests and the importance of biodiversity.

 Lake Biwa Sustainable Environment Project with local communities (Japan)

-Recently the company has been carrying out the following activities: a nature-observation gathering with local participants, a series of experiments to breed an endangered species of fish called the golden venus chubs (Hemigrammocypris rasborella).
-To date it has held 76 nature-observation gatherings for about 5,340 participants.
-“Biwa-tope,” the biotope on the plant premises, is not only the site for the research on golden venus chubs breeding, but also a place for environmental communication with the community.
-Kindergarteners and others are often invited to Biwa-tope for nature-observation gatherings and rice-planting and -harvesting activities.
-Additionally, the company provides the golden venus chubs it has bred to nearby elementary schools, which they use in their environmental studies.
+Recently, the Company has been carrying out a nature-observation gathering with local participants, as well as a series of experiments to breed an endangered species of fish called the golden venus chubs (Hemigrammocypris rasborella).
+To date the Company has held 76 nature-observation gatherings for about 5,340 participants.
+Biwa-tope, the biotope on the premises of the Company’s plant in the area, is not only the site for research on golden venus chubs breeding, but also a place for environment-related communication with the community.
+Young students and others are often invited to Biwa-tope for nature-observation gatherings and rice planting and harvesting activities.
+Additionally, the Company provides the golden venus chubs it has bred to nearby elementary schools, which they use in their environmental studies.

 Bridgestone Children’s Eco-Art Contest (Japan)